-Fig. 191.
+Fig. 252.
 Bridge structure, facing west.
 Photo: Museum of Copenhagen.

-Parts of the bridge consisted of a sharp slender post and two planks, both of which showed evidence of earlier use for another purpose (Fig. 191).
+ST70114 was a timber structure consisting primarily of a sharp slender post and two planks, both of which showed evidence of earlier use for another purpose.
 The structure was orientated in a rough east-west direction.
-The post had been created by splitting a round timber with an axe creating a tangentially faced post with a narrow tapered point up to 0.29 m in length.
+The post, surveyed as part of ST70114 had been created by splitting a round timber with an axe creating a tangentially faced post with a narrow tapered point up to 0.29 m in length.
 The post might have been used in a roof construction (Melin 2013:21).
 Two substantial iron nails were noted on the exterior of the post, which had been bent downwards and upwards after they had been hammered through.
-They may have been used to fasten the post to the two timber planks adjoining it to the north.
+They may have been used to fasten the post to the two timber planks adjoining it to the north (Fig. 252 and 253).